shbz1998/FPGA_STACK/README.md

 VIDEO DEMO: https://youtu.be/ZJR9mYGSZ9s

 This is a STACK implementation on FPGA.
+The main idea is to visualize the process and implementaition of STACK through LEDs.
 The user will first press push button 0 to capture the value.
 A deboeuncer is used to only accept one input per button push.
 The user will then press the push button 1 to pop the most recent value on top of the stack and display it on the 4 LEDs.